20 Aug “Whoever Looks at a Woman With Lust”: Misinterpreted Bible Passages #1

 “The only reason to wait [for marriage for sex] is if you believe you have a soul mate out there.
 I don’t.
 I know the bible [sic] fairly well … and have yet to find where the bible [sic] says it is wrong to have sex with more than one person or have sex before marriage.
 Adultery is having sex with someone elses [sic] partner which is wrong and you can have sex without looking at someone lustfully.
 I don’t know anywhere in the bible [sic] where it says it is wrong for two people who care about each other to have sex.”

 As amazing as this interpretation is, this is certainly not the first time I have heard or seen that interpretation—that it’s okay to have extramarital sex as long as one doesn’t “lust.”
 As we’ve seen, this entirely misconstrues what “lust” is (having sex without the desire for it is generally called rape), but it is an excellent representative of how harmful the common teaching on this passage can be.
 (See this post for a discussion of the fallacy of searching for the soul mate in much of American Christian culture.)

 Part of the payoff for properly understanding these two verses is the understanding that the requirement they set forth is neither impossible nor unreasonable.
-There is no requirement to somehow lose the drives that we were born with, nor should there be any guilt for having them.
+There is no requirement to somehow lose the drives and appetites that we were born with, nor should there be any guilt for having them.
 On the contrary, it is a matter of the commitment of the will, the orientation of the heart, that Jesus is discussing.
 It is the covetous look that is forbidden, not lust or desire itself.
 That is, Jesus forbids fixing one’s desire upon a woman (or man) that is not rightfully one’s own.
-This requirement was not set forth to show how impossible it is to live up to God’s standard.
-The standards set forth here are intended to be lived.